BAJAJ FINSERV DIRECT LIMITED

 Paris

 October brings a romantic chill to Paris with fewer tourists, shorter queues at attractions, and picturesque autumn views.
 Café terraces, Seine river walks, and local events offer an authentic Parisian vibe.
-If you're planning for a trip to Paris from India, travelling this month offers both charm and cost-efficiency.
+If you're planning a trip to Paris from India, travelling this month offers both charm and cost-efficiency.

 US